comcy/LaTeX-templates/README.md

 ## Usage

-To prevent storing sensitive information in the public repository and to improve the ease of usage the provided templates here you can refer to the `config_example.tex` files.
+To prevent storing sensitive information in the public repository and to improve the ease of usage the provided templates here you can refer to the `*.config.example.tex` files.

-Those files can be renamed to `config.tex` files and then can be used to provide your custom data.
+Those files can be renamed to `*.config.tex` files and then can be used to provide your custom data.

 The same procedure can be applied for logos or any other images.